Create a Service Fabric cluster in Azure using the Azure portal

 Although you can decide to use an existing resource group, it is a good practice to create a new resource group.
-This makes it easy to delete clusters that you do not need.
+This makes it easy to delete clusters and all the resources it uses.

 - Select the region in which you want to create the cluster.
-You must use the same region that your Key Vault is in.
+If you are planning to use an existing certificate that you have already uploaded to a key vault, You must use the same region that your Key vault is in.

 2. Cluster configuration

 Configure your cluster nodes.
 Node types define the VM sizes, the number of VMs, and their properties.
 Your cluster can have more than one node type, but the primary node type (the first one that you define on the portal) must have at least five VMs, as this is the node type where Service Fabric system services are placed.
 Do not configure Placement Properties because a default placement property of "NodeTypeName" is added automatically.

 A common scenario for multiple node types is an application that contains a front-end service and a back-end service.
 You want to put the front-end service on smaller VMs (VM sizes like D2_V2) with ports open to the Internet, and put the back-end service on larger VMs (with VM sizes like D3_V2, D6_V2, D15_V2, and so on) with no Internet-facing ports open.

 - Choose a name for your node type (1 to 12 characters containing only letters and numbers).

 - The minimum size of VMs for the primary node type is driven by the durability tier you choose for the cluster.
 The default for the durability tier is bronze.
 For more information on durability, see how to choose the Service Fabric cluster durability.